Lester B. Pearson: Role in Suez crisis leads to Nobel Peace Prize

 In 1957, for his role in resolving the Suez Crisis through the United Nations one year earlier, Pearson was awarded the Nobel Peace Prize.
 The selection committee argued that Pearson had "saved the world", but critics accused him of betraying the motherland and Canada's ties with the UK.
-Pearson and UN Secretary-General Dag Hammarskjöld are considered the fathers of the modern concept of peacekeeping.
-Together, they were able to organize the United Nations Emergency Force by way of a five-day fly-around in early November 1956 after the First emergency special session of the United Nations General Assembly.
+Pearson and UN secretary-general Dag Hammarskjöld are considered the fathers of the modern concept of peacekeeping.
+Together, they organized the United Nations Emergency Force by way of a five-day fly-around in early November 1956 after the First emergency special session of the United Nations General Assembly.
 His Nobel medal was on permanent display in the front lobby of the Lester B. Pearson Building, the headquarters of Global Affairs Canada in Ottawa until 2017 when the medal was loaned to the Canadian Museum of History, to be displayed in the 'Canadian History Hall'.

-Party leadership
+Opposition leader (1958–1963)

 St. Laurent was defeated by the Progressive Conservatives under John Diefenbaker in the election of 1957.
 After just a few months as Leader of the Opposition, St. Laurent retired, and he endorsed Pearson as his successor.
 Pearson was elected leader of the Liberal Party at its leadership convention of 1958, defeating his chief rival, former cabinet minister Paul Martin Sr.

 At his first parliamentary session as opposition leader, Pearson asked Diefenbaker to give power back to the Liberals without an election, because of a recent economic downturn.
 This strategy backfired when Diefenbaker showed a classified Liberal document saying that the economy would face a downturn in that year.
-This contrasted heavily with the Liberals' campaign promises of 1957.
+This contrasted heavily with the Liberal campaign promises of 1957.

 Consequently, Pearson's party was routed in the federal election of 1958.
-The Liberals lost more than half their seats, while Diefenbaker's Conservatives won the largest majority ever seen in Canada to that point (208 of 265 seats).
+Diefenbaker's Conservatives won the largest majority ever seen in Canada to that point (208 of 265 seats).
+The Liberals lost over half their seats and were cut down to only 48 seats, the fewest in their history at the time.
 Furthermore, the election cost the Liberals their stronghold in Quebec.
 This province had voted largely Liberal in federal elections since the Conscription Crisis of 1917, but Quebec had no favourite son leader, as it had had since 1948.

 Pearson convened a significant "Thinkers' Conference" at Kingston, Ontario in 1960.
-This event developed many of the ideas later implemented when he became the Prime Minister.
+This event developed many of the ideas later implemented when he became the prime minister.

-In the federal election of 1962, the Liberals, led by Pearson, and the surprise election of 30 Social Credit MP's, deprived the Tories of their majority.
+In the federal election of 1962, the Liberals, led by Pearson, recovered much of what they had lost in their severe defeat four years earlier.
+Liberal gains and the surprise election of 30 Social Credit MPs deprived the Tories of their majority.
 As a consequence, Diefenbaker now had to preside over a minority government.